PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 operations the runtime returned parsed consistently (counts, metadata, measurement IDs); dropped measurements are additionally caught by measurement-mapping conservation.
-Completion additionally forces a terminal scheduler flush (a runtime global barrier where the plugin supports one) and fails the shot, stickily, if any operation surfaces after the final lowered batch.
+Completion additionally forces a terminal scheduler flush via a required runtime global barrier and fails the shot, stickily, if any operation surfaces after the final lowered batch — or if the plugin cannot provide the barrier at all.
 A runtime that internally discards a non-measurement gate while reporting a consistent stream remains undetectable in principle — that residual trust lives in the runtime plugin itself.